evanfp582/P2P_Fileshare/README.md

 Seeder 4 gets the 60th through 80th percent of pieces.
 Seeder 5 gets the 80th through 100 percent of pieces.

-This is a more stressful test on the Downloader's ability to get pieces from more peers at the same time and demonstrates the speedup obtained by using more seeders (and thus more parallel connections) as well as having less overlap.
+This is a more stressful test on the Downloaders' ability to get pieces from more peers at the same time and demonstrates the speedup obtained by using more seeders (and thus more parallel connections) as well as having less overlap.

 **Test 3**
 ```cmd
 .\test3.ps1
 ```
-Test 3 once again ramps up the number of peers in the networks and the specificity of what pieces each peer has.
+Test 3 once again ramps up the number of peers in the networks and the range of pieces each peer has.
 Now there are 9 peers each with very specific lower and upper ranges.
 The ranges between peers also overlap, handling the case where the Downloader receives multiples of pieces.
 Also the file size is increased with us testing on 2short_story_100x.txt rather than 1short_story_10x.txt.